justin-m-johnson/homelab/1 - SIEM Setup/README.md

 This will set up the basic infrastructure for the Wazuh and Splunk

 # To-do:
-clone_cloud_init_images folder needs to be finished.
-Goal is to have Proxmox clone the cloud-init image, change the VM to have 100GB Drive, 16GB ram, 2 Cores, and appropriate network settings/hostname/etc.
+~~clone_cloud_init_images folder needs to be finished.
+Goal is to have Proxmox clone the cloud-init image, ~~ ~~change the VM to have 100GB Drive, 16GB ram, 2 Cores, and appropriate network settings/hostname/etc.~~ ~~Add Wazuh Docker Container~~
-Add Wazuh Docker Container
+Test Scripts

 # VM Requirements:
 Memory: 16 GB